 A constant supply of pure drinking water is essential.
 SAM Travel Peru makes sure our guides and chef has access to drinking water for our trekkers and for cooking.
 All water is filtered, boiled by our chef and cooled daily to provide our trekkers with adequate purified drinking water.
 Your water bottles will be filled after each meal, three times per day.

 Wilderness Evacuation Plan and First Aid

 Our guides are certified in First Aid, CPR, and trained on when and how to use the emergency oxygen tank and what measures to take to evacuate ill or hurt trekkers.
 They have an evacuation plan ready for each trail, the Inca Trail and Alternative Trails.
 On Alternative Trails there is an emergency horse that can be used by those that need it if tired or have a bit of altitude sickness and for evacuation of persons to the nearest road.
-The guides also carry emergency radio transmitters to be able to communicate with the home office and with emergency services.
+The guides also carry satellite phones and emergency radio transmitters to be able to communicate with the home office and with emergency services.